 What’s the first step to converting leads through an email outreach campaign?
 It’s building a good email list, and this is very much an art.

-Here are fifteen list-building strategies you should look to implement.
+Here are fifteen email list building strategies you should look to implement.

 1. Offer an Incentive